DionysiosC/uni_projects/blackJack/README.md

+# Blackjack
-#This is a simple blackjack project implemented in java
+* This is a simple blackjack project implemented in java